 In March 2020, the World Health Organization declared the novel coronavirus, or COVID-19, a global pandemic.
 The virus spread throughout the United States and globally.
 As a result of the pandemic, government mandates and health official recommendations, the overall demand for lodging materially decreased.
 We suspended operations at 20 of our 30 previously operating hotels for a portion of 2020.
-For the three and six months ended June 30, 2021, four of our 30 previously operating hotels were closed for all or a portion of these periods.
-As of June 30, 2021, all of our owned hotels were open.
+For a portion of the nine months ended September 30, 2021, four of our previously operating hotels were closed.
+As of September 30, 2021, and for the three months then ended, all of our owned hotels were open.

 We have taken aggressive steps to mitigate the COVID-19 pandemic's operational and financial impacts on our business, as described in our consolidated financial statements contained within our Annual Report on Form 10-K filed on March 1, 2021.
-The COVID-19 pandemic has had a material adverse impact on our operations and financial results for the three and six months ended June 30, 2021.
-The COVID-19 pandemic showed signs of moderating in the first half of 2021, however, given the emergence of variant strains, the severity and duration of the pandemic cannot be reasonably estimated at this time.
-We expect the COVID-19 pandemic will continue to have a material adverse impact on our results of operations, financial position and cash flow in the second half of 2021.
+The COVID-19 pandemic has had a material adverse impact on our operations and financial results for the three and nine months ended September 30, 2021.
+The COVID-19 pandemic showed signs of moderating in the first half of 2021, however, given the emergence of variant strains, case counts increased in the third quarter of 2021.
+Currently, case counts are declining, however, the severity and duration of the pandemic cannot be reasonably estimated at this time.
+We expect the COVID-19 pandemic will continue to have a material adverse impact on our results of operations, financial position and cash flow in the fourth quarter of 2021.

-Demand at our leisure-focused hotels improved in the latter part of 2020 and the first half of 2021.
+Demand at our leisure-focused hotels improved in the latter part of 2020 and into the third quarter of 2021.
 Demand at our other hotels, however, remains at historically low levels.
-Several markets throughout the country experienced a resurgence of COVID-19 case counts during the winter months of late 2020 and early 2021 and reimplemented or strengthened closures, quarantines, and social distancing requirements.
-The effectiveness and wide distribution of COVID-19 vaccines, as well as other public health and geopolitical factors, have generally reduced COVID-19 caseloads and, we believe, are likely to cause the timing, pace, and extent of a lodging demand recovery to continue.
-The emergence of variant strains of COVID-19, however, has the potential to slow or reverse these positive trends in the second half of 2021 and beyond.
+Several markets throughout the country experienced a resurgence of COVID-19 case counts during certain periods in 2021 and reimplemented or strengthened closures, quarantines, and social distancing requirements.
+The effectiveness and wide distribution of COVID-19 vaccines, as well as other public health and geopolitical factors, have generally reduced COVID-19 case counts.
+We believe that these factors, coupled with improved global distribution of the vaccine and the potential approval of vaccines for children and booster shots for the general population, are likely to positively impact the timing, pace, and extent of a lodging demand recovery.
+The emergence of new variant strains of COVID-19, however, has the potential to slow or reverse these positive trends in the fourth quarter of 2021 and beyond.
 We will continue to aggressively asset manage our hotels and carefully assess staffing needs, cleanliness and safety protocols, business mix, and other initiatives.
-We expect that the COVID-19 pandemic has decreased the pipeline of supply of new hotel rooms within the markets we operate, which will further stabilize RevPAR and profitability.
+We expect that the COVID-19 pandemic has decreased the pipeline of supply of new hotel rooms within the markets we operate, which would further stabilize RevPAR and profitability.